 These factors can be used to screen parcels to inform the demand estimate, where applicable economic activities, demand management practices, use of technology, and other water management strategies are also considered.
+This provides the basis for water supply planning and infrastructure development.
 Such an assessment must be updated regularly to reflect changing conditions and new information, re-evaluate risks and uncertainties, and account for the lengthy lead time to go from planning to implementation of an action or infrastructure.